Sunder Ramu

-Sunder Ramu is an Indian film and stage actor, who has also worked as a photographer.
-He made his first film appearance in the 2011 drama film Mayakkam Enna.
-After winning critical acclaim for his performance he has also gone on to feature in Aishwarya Dhanush's 3 in a pivotal role.
+Sunder Ramu is an Indian photographer and actor, who works predominantly in Tamil-language films and English plays.
+He is best known for appearing in the Dhanush-starrers Mayakkam Enna (2011) and 3 (2012).

 Career

 After completing his secondary education at The Valley School, Bengaluru, Sunder went to and consequently dropped out of the National School of Drama in Delhi halfway because he could not cope with Hindi.
 He returned to Chennai to join the Visual Communication course at Loyola College and happened to shoot a portfolio for model Sunita Punjabi who reached the semi-finals of the Femina Miss India competition.
 This began a career in fashion photography and he has since gone on to work for several different brands.
 He juggled this with a career as a stage actor, featuring in pantomimes for The Little Theatre for over 10 years.
 Since the early 1990s, Sunder has acted in about 600 shows with 12 different groups.